f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

-Finally, you must assign IP addresses to each VLAN.
+Finally, you must assign an IP addresses to each VLAN.
 Click on **IP Addresses**, and then click **Create** for each VLAN.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/networking-ip-addresses.png
   :align: center
   :scale: 70%

 You'll need to add an IP address in <x.x.x.x/xx> format for each VLAN before you can assign the VLAN from the drop-down box.
-Leave the **Device Name** filed blank.
+Leave the **Device Name** field blank.
 When finished, click **Next**.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/ip-to-vlan.png
   :align: center